hiblaphp/dns/README.md

 | `QueryFailedException` | A network or protocol error prevented the query from completing |
 | `TimeoutException` | The query exceeded the configured timeout.
 Extends `QueryFailedException` |
 | `ResponseTruncatedException` | The UDP response was truncated.
 Handled internally by `SelectiveTransportExecutor` — you will not normally see this unless using `UdpTransportExecutor` directly.
 Extends `QueryFailedException` |

+Note that DNS protocol-level error responses from the server (`SERVFAIL`, `REFUSED`, `FORMAT_ERROR`, `NOT_IMPLEMENTED`) are thrown as `RecordNotFoundException` rather than `QueryFailedException`.
+If you need to distinguish a server-side protocol error from a "record not found" condition, check the exception message or inspect the response code value via `$e->getCode()`, which contains the raw DNS response code integer.

 The exception hierarchy:
 ```